 - 1 teaspoon maple syrup or maple extract

-- If making the pecan paste from scratch, start by putting all ingredients into a large, shallow pan over medium-high heat.
+- Start by putting all ingredients into a large, shallow pan over medium-high heat.
 Stir these together so that the syrup coats the pecans and the spices dissolve.

 - Bring the syrup to a boil, then reduce and continue simmering over medium-low heat for about 20 minutes while the syrup thickens and eventually begins to crystallise on the nuts.
 Once these become sticky and start crystallising, remove from heat and spread on a piece of parchment to cool completely.

 - Set aside a handful of candied pecan halves for decoration, add the rest to a food processor and begin blitzing until they form a paste.
 This can take around 20 minutes and will require stopping the food processor occasionally to scrape down the sides and continue.
-Once the paste has formed, set aside.
+Once you have a paste, set aside.

 - Start with your milk and vanilla bean paste in a medium sized saucepan, Bring this to a boil over a medium-high heat, stirring regularly.
 Meanwhile, in a separate heat proof bowl, whisk together egg, yolks, sugar and cornflour.